List of Game of Thrones characters: Jaqen H'ghar

 "Jaqen H'ghar" (portrayed by Tom Wlaschiha) is a sly and enigmatic criminal and part of Yoren's group of recruits taken from King's Landing to join the Night's Watch.
 A foreigner from Braavos, though he originally claims Lorath, he speaks in third person, referring to himself as "a man".
 When Arya Stark is taken as one of the Lannisters' prisoners at Harrenhal, Jaqen teaches her the ways of the Faceless Men and helps her to escape.
 He leaves Arya with an iron coin and tells her that, should she ever meet a man from Braavos, she should present the coin to him and repeat the words "Valar Morghulis".
 A year later, Arya reunites with Jaqen in Braavos.
 He inducts her into the order of Faceless Men and once again takes her under his wing, with the Faceless Men being revealed as assassins who use the faces of the dead to change their appearance.
 Jaqen gives Arya various tasks to complete, and either punishes her for her disobedience or rewards her for her skills.
 Jaqen later informs Arya that she has become "no one" and is ready to join the Faceless Men, but his offer is rejected as Arya travels back to Westeros.

 Roose Bolton

 Roose Bolton (portrayed by Michael McElhatton) is a Bannerman of the North and Lord of the Dreadfort.
 The Bolton family have a nasty history of keeping to very old, and barbaric ways, including flaying their enemies alive, and Roose is no exception, being suspected of not feeling any emotion.
 His cunning makes him a valuable ally, but his unpredictable nature makes him a dangerous one.
+Roose serves as a chief member of Robb Stark's war council.
+At the Red Wedding, Roose betrays Robb, and stabs him in the heart.
+He is later made the Warden of the North by King Tommen Baratheon.
+Following the birth of his newborn son, he is killed by his bastard son Ramsay Bolton.